 Moving from COBOL to Java

 Going from COBOL to Java isn’t a trivial undertaking.
 Understanding all levels of functionality and relationships is essential for success.
 Modern Systems will start with Legacy Forensics to assess the application’s technical inventory and risk factors.
 Then, we’ll work with MTA to finalize test strategies and critical factors to validate equivalent functionality between the source and target systems.

 A critical part of any modernization project is testing the existing application, capturing the results of the testing, and repeating this testing on the migrated application to ensure the results are the same.
 It is always helpful if business people who actually use the applications are involved in the testing, though some testing will need to be specified by IT staff to ensure background processes that users do not have knowledge of are also tested.
 The fact that the migration is 100% automated means that any errors found during testing will most likely be common to similar code in other parts of the application.
 This leads to a testing approach which tests all major items at a high level and then some specific items at a much lower level.
 Making sure the test scripts that are used cover the right scenarios is a vital part of the project’s success and problem-free migrated applications.

 Once IMPACT is successfully converted from COBOL to Java and tested, Modern Systems will also provide training for MTA’s developer team, ensuring a quick adoption of the modernized application.

-Modern Systems uses unique and highly developed software and specialized expertise to faciliate COBOL to Java conversions in a manner that reduces the cost, timeline, and minimizes risk.
+Modern Systems uses unique and highly developed software and specialized expertise to facilitate COBOL to Java conversions in a manner that reduces the cost, timeline, and minimizes risk.
 To learn more about our services, click here.